cs61/cs61-lectures/datarep9/README.md

 and checksums of different strings should usually be different.
 We use checksums in computer science to validate data.
 For instance, if Alice wants to transmit a message to Bob, then Alice can send both the message and a checksum of the message.
-When Bob receives the message, Bob will compute the checksum on his version, then compare it with Alice’s checksum.
-If the checksums differ, then Bob knows that the message was corrupted.
+When Bob receives the message and checksum, Bob can compute the checksum of his version of the message, then compare it with Alice’s checksum.
+If the checksums differ, then Bob knows that either the message or the checksum was corrupted in transit.

 There’s a whole branch of computer science theory about creating good checksum functions.
 The best checksums, **cryptographic hash functions**, have the